lukemunsch/anime-character-base/README.md

 ## LucidChart ERD Diagram

-This is the original mock-up for my ERD diagram; some changes have been made to remove uneccesary fields from the objects.
-The majority of the ERD has remained the same into the project itself.
+This is the original mock-up for my ERD diagram; some changes have been made to remove unnecessary fields from the objects.
+The majority of the ERD has remained the same in the project itself.

 [Luke's Animé Base ERD Diagram](static/images/lukeanimebaseERD.png)